Aceh Regency, Indonesia

 Through this project, YADESA ACEH aims to address some of these issues by planting 45,000 mangrove seedlings in the Lam Guron area.
 80 people will be trained by an expert in mangrove establishment and care, and will in turn supervise 468 families involved in the project.
 The community has offered up their own private lands in tidal areas to become community land planted with mangroves.
 Further inland, 400 fruit trees will be planted as a source of income.

 The project is off to a flying start!
 Beginning with numerous meetings, working closely with the local community, local authorities and the University the best type of mangrove suitable for this badly damaged ecosystem was identified and the reforestation groups were set up.

 Meetings were followed by a four day education and training programme at the beginning of July, with 80 participants from the local areas.
 Over these days the function and potential of the coastal forest were outlined, as well as the technique of reforestation: seedling transport, care, sowing, protection and maintenance.

-Mangrove planting was then undertaken by the reforestation groups, including local communities with help from surrounding villages.
-45,000 mangrove seedlings, 150 fruit trees e.g. star fruit, citrus, mango, and 50 shade trees e.g. sentang & tamarind, have been planted!?
+Following this, mangrove planting was undertaken by the reforestation groups, including local communities with help from surrounding villages.
+45,000 mangrove seedlings, 150 fruit trees e.g. star fruit, citrus, mango, and 50 shade trees e.g. sentang & tamarind, have been planted!

 Following the planting of mangrove seedlings and trees, monthly monitoring and a final project evaluation were undertaken to assess their establishment and success.
 It is fantastic to report that plantings have had a very high success rate and are growing well!